act-org/dls/docs/GUIDE.md

 Instead, create dynamic styles by tapping into the theme.
 This will allow this component to look and feel differently across themes!

-(To learn about the values that are available to you on the theme object see [here](https://v4.mui.com/customization/theming/) and [here](https://v4.mui.com/customization/default-theme/).)
+(To learn about the values that are available to you on the theme object, see [here](https://v4.mui.com/customization/theming/) and [here](https://v4.mui.com/customization/default-theme/).)